ysahil97/tikz-to-yed-graphml/README.md

 ## Requirements
 > Python Version 3.7.0

-This software requires following Python packages
+This software requires following Python packages.
+If you install `tikz2graphml` using pip3, you don't need to install these requirements manually.
 * colour==0.1.5
 * numpy==1.16.2
 * networkx==2.3